Wappsto/slxjsonrpc/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 Known Bugs
 -------------------------------------------------------------------------------
-...
+ * Can not have 2 independent slxJsonRpcs running in same code base.

 TODO List
 -------------------------------------------------------------------------------
-* [x] Use case Examples.
+**Code base**
  * [ ] Add more/better logging logs.
  * [x] Enforce the result Schema. schema/jsonrpc.py:217-225
  * [x] Push to pip.
  * [ ] Refactor so the same code can have multiple independent slxJsonRpc.
+ * [x] Use case Examples.

+**Tests**
  * [ ] Add more test to get a 100%-ish testing coverage.
+ * [ ] Test Notification with unknown Method, and method Enum not set. jsonrpc.py:330
+ * [ ] Test Notification, where params set, when they should not be.
+ * [ ] Test Request with unknown Method, and method Enum not set. jsonrpc.py:348 schema/jsonrpc.py:131
+ * [ ] Test Request, where params set, when they should not be.
  * [ ] Test response with unknown id
-* [ ] Test Request with unknown Method, and method Enum not set. jsonrpc.py:348 schema/jsonrpc.py:131
-* [ ] Test Notification with unknown Method, and method Enum not set. jsonrpc.py:330
  * [ ] Test RpcError, when no Error callback is set.
-* [ ] Test Request, where params set, when they should not be.
-* [ ] Test Notification, where params set, when they should not be.